acbsp/bonafide.guru/en/contents.rst

 the most pure nectar of Lords transcendental lilas, the nectar for which sincere bhaktas have such a powerful thirst. Śrīmad Bhāgavatam was told for them by Viyasadeva - the embodiment of the Supreme Personality of Godhead.
-What Srila Prabhupada says in His books is not different from what Lord Krisha says Himself.
-Krishna explains to Arjune the importance of receiving the transcendental knowledge from **bona fide** spiritual master and Srila Prabhupada also gives special importance to this in his comments.
+What |SP| says in His books is not different from what Lord Krisha says Himself.
+Krishna explains to Arjune the importance of receiving the transcendental knowledge from **bona fide** spiritual master and |SP| also gives special importance to this in his comments.
 For instance:

 "Actually, anyone who HEARS